In Switzerland, more than 94% of used glass is recycled. Glass recycling requires 25% less energy than the usual production from quartz sand.

-For the creation of a homemade compost, you will soon be able to read a detailed article on this subject!
+You will soon be able to read a detailed article on the creation of homemade compost!

 Paper and cardboard

 It is not necessary to separate paper from cardboard!
 Anything can mix, just make sure not to recycle the cardboard from frozen packaging (they are covered with wax) and wet cardboard.
-Also, you don't need to remove the plastic window from your envelopes, and same thing for the staples of your documents!
+Also, you don't need to remove the plastic window from your envelopes.
+Same thing goes for the staples of your documents!

 Glass remains glass as the Vetroswiss slogan says.
 Glass can be remelted and reused!
 Remember to remove the caps that are made of aluminium or iron.

-Be careful, however, some glasses cannot be mixed with your jars or bottles.
+Be careful, however, as some glass cannot be mixed with your jars or bottles.

-Do not throw in the same garbage bins:
+Do not throw the following items in the same garbage bins: